-Year 2 Homework - Land Ahoy
+Year 2 Homework - Tower, Tunnels and Turrets

-The new projects run for the first half of the Autumn term.
+The new projects run for the first half of the Spring term.
 Homework contributions can be made throughout the half term, please make sure your child brings in something that they have worked on at home.

 Below are a list of ideas for each project, try one of these or something else project related.

 - Play a tumbling tower game such as Jenga with your family.
 What are the best ways of keeping the tower upright?
 See if you can take some action shots or videos of the tower falling!

 - Go on a bridge hunt with your grown-ups around the local area, taking photographs to show your class.
 What types of bridge have you seen?
 Choose the most interesting bridge and see what you can discover about it online or at the local library?

 - Make a detailed diagram of a castle, labelling interesting features which might be found inside or out.
 Perhaps you could find out about ‘murder holes’, ‘garderobes’ or ‘loopholes’?

 - Make your own information book about castles, bridges or tunnels.
 Include downloaded images as well as your own drawings and diagrams.
 What fascinating facts can you find out to amaze your family, friends and teacher?

 - Design and create a model of a famous structure from around the world, using junk materials found at home.
 Will you choose London Bridge, the Leaning Tower of Pisa or perhaps the Statue of Liberty?
 Find a photograph of your chosen landmark to use as inspiration.